How Soft and Hard Water Affect Cleaning and Disinfecting Surfaces?

 The processes of cleansing and disinfection are not just influenced by the minerals magnesium and calcium.
 Other components also play a role.
-You may find more stains on surfaces all around your living space if you reside in rural locations or if you have the impression that you are using more bleach.
+You may find more hard water stains on surfaces all around your living space if you reside in rural locations or if you have the impression that you are using more bleach.
 Bleach and water with high iron content, however, both contribute to aesthetic issues.

 Iron can be found in water in two different forms: soluble iron, which is not visible, and solid iron, which can be observed in the form of a particle.
 Both of these types of irons are to blame for the unsightly orange stains that can be found on various surfaces in the kitchen and bathroom.
-Because the water in its immediate vicinity needs to evaporate before the iron in it can become oxidised, staining a surface with soluble iron takes a little bit more time.
+Because the water in its immediate vicinity needs to evaporate before the iron in it can become oxidized, staining a surface with soluble iron takes a little bit more time.

-It has come to light that bleach possesses naturally occurring oxidising characteristics.
+It has come to light that bleach possesses naturally occurring oxidizing characteristics.
 The bleach products will cause the iron in your water to react, which will result in the formation of solid particles.
 When you clean your surfaces, especially your sinks, you will discover stains that look like rust on those surfaces.
 To protect your home against stains caused by iron, you will require a water filtration system capable of removing the iron in your home.
 In cases of very light iron a water softener will remove it, but for anything over 1 ppm (parts per million), you will need a dedicated iron remover along with the water softener.
 The other advantage of having an iron remover is it will also protect the water-softener resin bed from becoming fouled and no longer working.

 This is an improved and more long-term solution to the problem of iron concentration in the water.
 If you want to avoid having to scrub stains even after they have been cleaned, this is the ideal solution for you.
 Filtration will also remove the minerals that cause hardness, leaving your water soft and easy to use after the process is complete.